 How to join ACS 5-year estimates to custom trade area polygons

 Retail planners, real estate analysts, and location intelligence teams routinely require demographic baselines aligned to proprietary catchment boundaries rather than standard census geographies.
 When custom trade area polygons cross administrative boundaries, a naive attribute merge produces inflated or deflated population counts.
 The correct approach relies on deterministic API retrieval, area-proportional interpolation, and strict geometric validation before downstream site selection modeling begins.
-This guide provides a production-ready Python workflow to Syncing US Census ACS Data via API and execute robust spatial joins for retail analytics, ensuring reproducible demographic weighting across multi-state portfolios.
+This guide provides a production-ready Python workflow that retrieves ACS 5-year estimates via Syncing US Census ACS Data via API and executes robust spatial joins for retail analytics, ensuring reproducible demographic weighting across multi-state portfolios.

 flowchart LR